CycloneDX/transparency-exchange-api/discovery/readme.md

 - TEI: `urn:tei:uuid:products.example.com:d4d9f54a-abcf-11ee-ac79-1a52914d44b1`
 - DNS record: `products.example.com`
-- Server found in DNS HTTPS record: `teapot.prod.example.com`
+- Server found in DNS `HTTPS` record: `teapot.prod.example.com`
 - URL: `https://products.example.com/.well-known/tea/d4d9f54a-abcf-11ee-ac79-1a52914d44b1/`
 - HTTP 302 redirect to "https://teapot02.consumer.example.com/tea/v2/product-index/d4d9f54a-abcf-11ee-ac79-1a52914d44b1'

-The server at "teapot.prod.example.com" needs a TLS certificate including "products.example.com" in the subject alt name. "teapot02.consumer.example.com" needs a certificate with that host name.
+The server at `teapot.prod.example.com` needs a TLS certificate that valid for `products.example.com`
+ - e.g. with `products.example.com` in the subject alt name. `teapot02.consumer.example.com` needs a certificate with that host name.

-If no HTTPS records are found the resolution defaults to A and AAAA records.
+If no `HTTPS` records are found the resolution defaults to `A` and `AAAA` records.
 IP address is not valid in the domain name field.

 Append the URL prefix `/.well-known/tea/` of the TEI to the DNS name found